-Common causes of metallic taste
+Common causes of a metallic taste

 |Cause||What you can do|

-|Gum disease||regularly brush your teeth, use dental floss, have a check-up at the dentist every 6 months|
+|Gum disease||Regularly brush your teeth, use dental floss, have a dental check-up every 6 months|

-|Taking medicine, like antibiotics||speak to a pharmacist for advice – don't stop taking prescribed medicine without medical advice|
+|Taking certain medicines||Speak to a pharmacist for advice – do not stop taking prescribed medicine without medical advice|

-|Colds, sinus infections and other airway problems||the taste should go away once the problem has cleared up|
+|Colds and other problems with your airways||The taste should go away once the problem has cleared up|

-|Indigestion||the taste should go away when you treat your indigestion|
+|Indigestion||The taste should go away after treating indigestion|

-|Being pregnant||the taste is usually temporary and clears up by itself|
+|Being pregnant||The taste is usually temporary and clears up by itself|

 Non-urgent advice: See a GP if:

-- the metallic taste doesn't go away
+- you have a metallic taste that does not go away

-- it has no obvious cause
+- the metallic taste has no obvious cause

 Page last reviewed: 09 September 2020